 Stroll down the Rue Haute with its many antique dealers and second-hand shops.
 There are also a few cool hipster shops such as Belge une Fois that sells very original Belgian items that would make a great souvenir, the plant shop Brut that recreates a miniature jungle inside or the second hand clothes store Melting Pot Kilo where you pay for your clothes per kilogram.

 Head to the Rue de l'Epée for the Marolles elevator.
 This large, glass elevator that is free to use, will take you up to Place Poelaert, from where you can overlook half of the city.
 In the distance you'll even see the big balls of the Atomium.
+If you have time, try to come back in the evening.
+This article explains why Place Poelaert is so beautiful at sunset.

 Follow the tram lines on the Rue de la Régence.
 Few people know, but there is actually a small hidden park here.
 Take the Rue Joseph Dupont on your right which leads to Park Egmont.
 This used to be the private garden of the Egmont palace, but now it belongs to the Belgian Foreign Ministry.
 Feeling thirsty?
 There is a small café in the old orangery.